 Pretend to be cooperative while you are being tied up by holding your knuckles in the direction of your captor, but keeping space between your wrists and elbows.
 This makes it easier to slip your hands out later when trying to escape.
 If the rope or paracord is being tied around your chest (to a tree for example), take a huge breath to fill your lungs with air.
 Hold it as long as you can, hopefully until your captor is done tying you up.
 When you release that air from your lungs, there will be a little slack in the rope.

-The first way to actually break free of your bondages is to cut through the ropes with a knife, rock, or any other sharp object.
+The first way to break free of your bondages is to cut through the ropes with a knife, rock, or any other sharp object.
 You can also use something as unsuspecting as a key in your pocket.

 Assuming your mouth hasn’t been gagged or taped over, you can use your teeth to loosen up the ropes.
 After some work, you should be able to slip out of them.
 This method is made even more effective if you hold your wrists slightly apart like in the above example.